yegor256/blog/_posts/2014/jul/2014-07-24-rultor-automated-merging.md

 ## Why not Jenkins or Travis?

-There are many tools on the market, which automate continuous integration and continuous delivery.
+There are many tools on the market, which automate continuous integration and continuous delivery (let's call them DevOps).
 For example, downloadable open-source [Jenkins](http://www .jenkins-ci.org) and hosted [Travis](http://travis-ci.org) both perform these tasks.
 So, why do we need one more?

-Well, there are three very important features that we need for our projects, but we can't find all of them in any of the CI tools currently available on the
+Well, there are three very important features that we need for our projects, but we can't find all of them in any of the DevOps tools currently available on the
 market:

  * **Merging**.
 We make master branch read-only in our projects,